AWS managed policies for AWS Health - AWS Health

 AWS managed policies for AWS Health

-AWS services maintain and update AWS managed policies.
-You can't change the permissions in AWS managed policies.
-Services occasionally add additional permissions to an AWS managed policy to support new features.
-This type of update affects all identities (users, groups, and roles) where the policy is attached.
-Services are most likely to update an AWS managed policy when a new feature is launched or when new operations become available.
-Services do not remove permissions from an AWS managed policy, so policy updates won't break your existing permissions.
+You cannot change the permissions defined in AWS managed policies.
+If AWS updates the permissions defined in an AWS managed policy, the update affects all principal identities (users, groups, and roles) that the policy is attached to.
+AWS is most likely to update an AWS managed policy when a new AWS service is launched or new API operations become available for existing services.

 AWS Health has the following managed policies.